ShapeOfMatter/LCom/BreakChorLambda/demo.md

 ### Projections

 Projecting `M` to `S` fails when it tries to merge `Inl ()` with `Inr ()`.
-There's also some ambiguity in how the rules for projection to `R` are supposed to work In the projection rule for abstractions, does _"type(x : T .
-M)"_ mean "the type ofif R ∈ roles(type(x : T.M )) M when `x:T`", or is it supposed to say _"type(λ x : T .
+There's also some ambiguity in how the rules for projection to `R` are supposed to work.
+In the projection rule for abstractions, does _"type(x : T .
+M)"_ mean _"the type of M when `x:T`"_,
+or is it supposed to say _"type(λ x : T .
 M)"_?
 ```network
 [[M]]_R = [[ ( λ a : (()@R + ()@R) . case a of Inl _ ⇒ Inl ()@S; Inr _ ⇒ Inr ()@S )    (Inl ()@R) ]]_R